AnnaGG22/happiness-inequality-analysis/README.md

 ## Key Findings

+- **Top 1% Analysis:**
-Initial results indicate a weak negative correlation between the wealth share of the top 1% and national happiness, suggesting that higher wealth concentration may be slightly associated with lower happiness scores.
-However, the relationship is complex, and further analysis is needed to account for additional variables and contextual factors.
+  Initial results indicate a weak negative correlation between the wealth share of the top 1% and national happiness, suggesting that higher wealth concentration in this group may be slightly associated with lower happiness scores.

+- **Top 10% Analysis:**
+  The analysis of the top 10% wealth distribution shows a moderate negative relationship with national happiness.
+The correlation coefficient is approximately -0.32, and the linear regression model reveals a statistically significant negative slope.
+This indicates that, on average, as the share of wealth held by the top 10% increases, national happiness scores tend to decrease.
+However, the moderate strength of this relationship also suggests that other factors likely contribute to overall happiness.

 ## How to Run the Analysis